Lucinda Pierce Mystery series

 The Lucinda Pierce Mystery series is a book series written by American non-fiction author and novelist Diane Fanning, debuted in 2008 with The Trophy Exchange.
 The four-part series, released by Severn House in the UK and US, features Virginia Homicide Detective Lucinda Pierce as she follows the evidence and investigates murders.
 Known for her non-fiction true crime books, Publishers Weekly described the series as "double duty for Fanning."

 Publishers Weekly, in a later review of Twisted Reason, fourth in the series, wrote, "Edgar-finalist Fanning skillfully illuminates the heartbreaking challenges facing Alzheimer’s victims and their families in her fourth mystery featuring Virginia homicide detective Lucinda Pierce."
 Also with the release of Twisted Reason, the New Braunfels Herald-Zeitung newspaper wrote, because Alzheimer's was something the author had witnessed first-hand with her father and father-in-law, "When New Braunfels author Diane Fanning wrote Twisted Reason, the fourth in the Lucinda Pierce mystery series, she cried as she wrote certain passages."

 Plot summaries

 The Trophy Exchange

-In the first of the series, life’s been rough for Lieutenant Lucinda Pierce.
+In the first of the series, Lieutenant Lucinda Pierce has been having a difficult time.
 She lost an eye and disfigured her face responding to a domestic violence call.
-Now, she's up against a serial killer, and her main suspect is a respected doctor known for his international relief work.
-It's a good thing Pierce doesn't mind bending the rules.
+Now she is faced with a serial killer, and her main suspect is a respected doctor known for his international relief work.
+To catch him she is forced to bend the rules.

 Punish the Deed

 A mutilated body is found sprawled on an office kitchen's floor.
 Beside it a note read: "I was left behind."
 Homicide Detective Lucinda Pierce chases a killer whose targets are heads of nonprofit agencies.
-No good deed goes unpunished.